 Featured images: Louise Nevelson, image via pbs.org; Louise Nevelson – Tropical Garden II, 1957, image via tumblr.

 Jean Tinguely and the Metamechanics

 Jean Tinguely was a Swiss painter and sculptor.
 His works mostly belong to the Dada movement, although he is also considered one of the founders of Kinetic art, as well as Nouveau réalisme.
-The artist often satirises industrial society’s overproduction of materials by using those very materials, such as machinery and metal, usually very large in scale too, conveniently.
-His art is also often included music recordings and performances, for which many of his giant sculptures were designed to self-destruct.
+The artist often satirizes industrial society’s overproduction of materials by using those very materials, such as machinery and metal, usually very large in scale too, conveniently.
+His assemblage art often included music recordings and performances, for which many of his giant sculptures were designed to self-destruct.
 One of his most notable works is the art installation entitled Hon-en-Katedrall at the Moderna Museet in Stockholm, created together with his wife, fellow artist Niki de Saint Phalle in 1966.

 Featured images: Jean Tinguely, image via metamekanix; Jean Tinguely – The Final Collaboration with Yves Klein, 1988, image via kunsthal.nl.

 Marcel Duchamp and the Readymades